mediative/sparrow/README.md

 Once you've tagged a version run the following command to publish:

-    $ sbt publish core/bintrayRemoteSign
+    $ sbt publish ghpages-push-site

 ## License

 Copyright 2015 Mediative

 Licensed under the Apache License, Version 2.0.
-See [LICENSE](./LICENSE) file for terms and conditions for use, reproduction, and distribution.
+See LICENSE file for terms and conditions for use, reproduction, and distribution.